fachwerk-dev/create-fachwerk/slides/slides.md

 # Work with data

 ---
-title: Defining data
+title: Work with data
 data:
   names:
     - Romy Schneider
     - Klaus Kinski
 ---

-## Defining data
+## Define data

 Sometimes it is useful to separate the markup and the data.
 You can define the data in the frontmatter: